SHAMONTEK/SHAMONTEK/README.md

 # 👑 Welcome to Knight-Hybrid Labs
 Hi, I’m @SHAMONTEK

-The builder at the edge of art, engineering, and identity.
-This repo is the evolving archive of real, living projects that blend utility, design, and monetization.
+Building at the edge of art, engineering, and identity.
+This repo is the evolving archive of real, living projects that blend utility and design.
+I use buts to build/code, I implement -> test -> design -> then share the magic!

 ---